 “Know that all of Quebec recognizes your courage, and that your grief will remain our grief.
 May his courage inspire us.
 May his sense of duty remain an example for the generations of police officers who will follow.”

-The other speakers included Yves Francoeur, president of the Montreal Police Brotherhood, and Sergeant Simon Deschênes of Station 26.
+The other speakers included Yves Francoeur, president of the Montreal Police Brotherhood, and Sergeant Simon Deschênes of Station 26. n